MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametri
  [in] *pButton*
- Un puntatore a un pulsante da aggiungere.
+ Puntatore a un pulsante per aggiungere.

 ##  <a name="addbuttons"></a>  CMFCRibbonButtonsGroup::AddButtons
  Aggiunge un elenco di pulsanti a un gruppo.